DocMinus/ML-pKa/my_notes.md

 used as external testset
 7. `novartis_cleaned_mono_unique_notraindata.sdf` - [Preprocessed](#prep) data from an inhouse
 dataset provided by Novartis<sup>[6]</sup>, used as external testset

+combining didn't work as intended. maybe just tired. check with merging the csv files into excel?